seanmcilroy29/devex-and-commsuccess/README.md

 * [1Password](https://1password.com/)
     * Credential management
     * 1Password offers a [free Teams account for Open Source projects](https://github.com/1Password/1password-teams-open-source).
+    * To apply, you need to be a core contributor for an active open source project that is at least 30 days old.
+They will also accept applications from the organisers of community meetups and events, as well as some conferences.
 * [Credly](https://credly.com/)
     * Digital badge management
 * [LFX Insights](https://insights.lfx.linuxfoundation.org/)